If a company ends up on our list of rebranding failures, chances are the financial repercussions for that said company

 Of course, when done right, rebranding can be incredibly beneficial to companies.
 There are also times where rebranding may actually be necessary.

 However, with massive projects comes massive risk and responsibility, and at times, even the best branding agencies, consultants, and those working in the marketing department, get it wrong.

 In this post, I’m going to take a look at some of the biggest rebranding failures in recent memory.

 A lot of these designs happened and then, mercifully, somebody pressed [CMD]+[Z] (or [CTRL] + [Z] for all of you Windows users) and reversed the whole process.

-Thankfully things don’t just disappear into the abyss these days, even though a lot of these brands would prefer it if they did.
+Thankfully (for us reviewing these rebrands) things don’t just disappear into the abyss these days, even though a lot of these brands would prefer it if they did.

 That means we can dig into the following rebranding failures and see exactly what went wrong.

-If you’d prefer, we also have a video that breaks downs one the rebranding failures mentioned here.
-Check it out:
+And, if you’d prefer, we also have a video that breaks downs one the rebranding failures mentioned here.

 For me, the following companies completely messed up their rebranding efforts.
 Maybe they should have looked at this post when considering rebranding their company.

 Let’s dive into these company rebranding failure examples, investigate them, and see how much they cost:

 When we talk about rebranding failures, it doesn’t get much worse than Weight Watchers awful new brand identity that was not only hated by designers, but worse than that, its customers!